The road to your MBA can be complex

 Nicole Witt.
 Nicole earned her MBA at Cornell University's

 Johnson Graduate School of Management, where she served on

 the admissions committee.

-Draw up a schedule of which schools you
+Keep track of which schools you are

 demonstrate a good fit with each school.
 Most likely,